Lithuanian Chief of Defense visits Hawaii

 |0

-This work, Lithuanian Chief of Defense visits Hawaii, by PO1 John Bellino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Lithuanian Chief of Defense visits Hawaii [Image 7 of 7], by PO1 John Bellino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.